 Clearing the Air (MH17 Shootdown)

 At an altitude of 33,000 feet, it is virtually impossible to tell the difference between a twin-engine Boeing 777 and a twin-engine Antonov AN-26 with the naked eye.
 That aircraft is 6.25 miles away……IF it is directly overhead.
 If it is not overhead, that aircraft is even further away (think of the hypotenuse of a triangle).
-However, the two aircraft couldn’t be more dissimilar, having only in common that they can fly, have twin engines, and can attain 33,000 feet of altitude.
+However, the two aircraft couldn’t be more dissimilar, having only in common that they can fly, have twin engines, and can attain 25,000 feet or more of altitude.

 The Antonov AN-26 is a twin-engine turbo-prop cargo plane, just a tad over half the size of a C-130 Hercules.
 The fuselage is 9 ft wide by 78 ft long and the wingspan is 96 ft from wingtip to wingtip.
 It has a maximum passenger seating capacity of 40.
 It has a maximum takeoff weight of 52,900 lb, cruises at 237 knots, and has a service ceiling of 24,600 ft……..a full 8,400 ft LOWER than Malaysian Air flight 17 was flying at when it was shot down.
 Here is a picture of an AN-26 below (click on image to view enlarged copy):

 The Boeing 777-200ER is a twin-engine jetliner which dwarfs an AN-26.
 Its fuselage is 20ft wide by 209 ft long with a 199 ft wingspan.
 It has a maximum passenger seating capacity of 440.
 It has a maximum takeoff weight of 656,000 lb, cruises at 490 knots, and has a service ceiling of 43,100 ft.
 Here is a picture of a Boeing 777-200ER (click on image to view enlarged copy):